SAP-dev-co/co-SAP/sap-copilot/backend/README.md

 # Setting up the Backend (Windows Powershell Terminal)

-## Step 1: Make Sure you are the in the Backend directory
+## Step 1: Make Sure you are the in the backend directory
 ``` bash
 cd backend
 ```